IIIF/api/source/api/presentation/3.0/index.md

 This specification defines two values for the Web Annotation property of `motivation`, or `purpose` when used on a SpecificResource or TextualBody.
 Annotations are used to both associate resources that make up the rendering of the Canvas as well as commentary Annotations that are about the Canvas.
 These motivations allow clients to determine the intent of the Annotation with regards to how it should be rendered to the user, by distinguishing between Annotations that provide the content of the Canvas from ones that are comments about the Canvas.

 Additional motivations may be added to the Annotation to further clarify the intent, drawn from extensions.
-Known extensions are listed in the [Motivation registry][registry-motivation].
+Known extensions are listed in the [Motivation registry][registry-motivations].
 Clients _MUST_ ignore extension motivation values that they do not understand.
 Other motivation values given in the Web Annotation specification _SHOULD_ be used where appropriate, and examples are given in the [Presentation API Cookbook][cookbook].

 > | Value | Description |
 | ----- | ----------- |